luis-amado/Recupete-Redesign/README.md

 HTML, CSS and Javascript

 # Website Link
-The startup no longer exists but the website I created is currently hosted on
+The startup no longer exists but the website I created is currently hosted on firebase